onox/orka/docs/contexts.md

 ## Creating a context

-An OpenGL context can be created using either AWT or GLFW, or EGL.
+An OpenGL context can be created using either AWT or SDL, or EGL.
-Using AWT or GLFW requires the presence of a windowing system such as Wayland or the windowing system of Windows.
+Using AWT or SDL requires the presence of a windowing system such as Wayland or the windowing system of Windows.
 EGL supports multiple platforms and can be used on Wayland as well as without any windowing system by directly using a GPU device.

-A context is created by calling the function `Create_Context` in the packages `:::ada Orka.Windows.AWT`, `:::ada Orka.Windows.GLFW` or `:::ada Orka.Contexts.EGL`.
+A context is created by calling the function `Create_Context` in the packages `:::ada Orka.Windows.AWT`, `:::ada Orka.Windows.SDL` or `:::ada Orka.Contexts.EGL`.
 The requested version of OpenGL must be given and optionally some flags.
 The following flags can be used: